 Please Note: the SSAF does not trigger into your account until roughly 2 days after enrolment in units.
 Don’t forget to check your > My Finances account at this time to check how much SSAF you may owe.

-Note: If you have already submitted the relevant approved HELP eCAFs, this will cover your program of study as long as the program has not changed.
-The fee charges will be transferred from your student account approximately two weeks after the census date of 26 August 2016.
+Note: If you have already submitted the relevant approved HELP eCAFs, this will cover your program of study as long as the program has not changed and you have not taken an absence of a year or more.
+The fee charges will be transferred from your student account approximately two weeks after each census date.

 How to pay

 You can pay your fees directly to the University using one of the methods below.
 Please note that if you have recently made a payment, your account will be updated within 3 business days.

 Use Visa, MasterCard via the University's new online payment facility in eStudent > My Finances.
 Computer facilities are available on campus.